Longaniza: Mexico

 Mexican longaniza tends to be longer than Mexican chorizo and is spicier.
-It is commonly chopped up and mixed with eggs with tomato and chili to make the dish longanisa con huevo, and is eaten with tortillas in the morning.
+It is commonly chopped up and mixed with eggs with tomato and chili to make the dish longaniza con huevo, and is eaten with tortillas in the morning.

 Puerto Rico (U.S.)

 Puerto Rican style longaniza is made of pork, but also is made with chicken or turkey.
 The red orange color is from the addition of annatto seeds.
 Rice with longaniza is a popular dish.

 Dominican Republic

 Since colonial times, Dominican style longaniza has been prepared with the juice of bitter oranges (or lime), garlic, oregano and salt.
 For the casing, pork intestines are used.
 Then the longaniza is left to cure in the sun for some days.
-It is eaten fried in its own fats or in vegetable oil.
+It is eaten fried in its own fat or in vegetable oil.
 Quality varies considerably because it is generally home-made.
-Best quality longaniza usually has a 70% lean fat content.
+Best quality Dominican longaniza usually has a 70% ratio of lean to fat.